 As I saw things then, here was an opportunity to lead an institute that is responsible for biomolecular data – collecting, curating and standardising it, to make it available to other scientists – and by doing so I could contribute to the progression of science in a very concrete way.
 Not just my own science, but the whole enterprise of life science research worldwide.
 From a personal research perspective, I understood that integrating many different types of data is critical for modern biology and EMBL-EBI seemed a good place to do this!

 What I didn’t realise was how demanding the job would be.
-In retrospect, I can see that the data explosion was only just beginning, but even at that time we had to run to stand still.
+In retrospect, I can see that the data explosion was only just beginning, but even at that time we had to run

 The compute infrastructure at EMBL-EBI was still limited, and the research had yet to coalesce.
 We had five databases and five research groups.
 The groups and teams worked very independently, making it difficult to integrate data and create common methods of working.
 The website was there, but a bit clunky.
 There was just one building, easily housing all the staff, who would meet regularly on the landing for tea!
 Although we dreamed of applications to medicine and agriculture, in reality they were very limited.
 All these things have changed.